-The School Improvement Plan is an ever-changing, live document.
-Whilst the SIP is overseen and managed by the Headteacher, it is written by the whole staff and in this sense all teachers and governors have ownership of the plan.
+Whilst the School Improvement Priorities will remain largely unchanged fro any given year, the School Improvement Plan which underpins these is an ever-changing, live document.
+Whilst the SIP is overseen and managed by the Headteacher, it is contributed to by the whole Leadership Team and, where relevant, the wider staff.
 Where individual members of staff have responsibility for an aspect of the SIP, this is indicated.

 The SIP broadly reflects the academic year.
 The previous year's plan will be reviewed in September, a process which feeds into the development of the current year's plan which is adopted by staff and governors in October.

 The identified improvement priorities for the current academic year are set out in the linked document below: